 Subscription Cost: Small Pack $54.95 (Support for 5 devices), Medium Pack $96.95 (Support for 10 devices), Large Plan $137.95 (Support for 15 devices)

 Link: Qustodio Official Site

-After testing most of the apps we can say that FamiSafe is our recommendation and the best iPhone parental control application that allows you to track your kid’s iPhone remotely.
+After testing many parental apps for iPhone, I can say that FamiSafe is my recommendation and the best iPhone parental control application that allows you to track your kid’s iPhone remotely.

 FamiSafe also comes with a great list of features such as Screen Time, Website Filtering, etc. However, some of our favorite ones are explained below.

 Just like any other blocking app, FamiSafe allows the supervisor to restrict or allow apps.
 Unlike any other parental monitoring apps, FamiSafe not just blocks the app but also hides them from the kid’s iPhone.